 Contracts can work in your favor when someone wants a “discount”.
 Don’t feel you have to give in.
 Stand firm for your existing customers and leverage them and their agreements with your company .
 In the case of Daily Deals, you have negotiated a contact with an online coupon marketing company.
 Stick to the deal.
 Use that contact to help customers understand.
 Use your contract to reward customer loyalty of existing customers who now won’t feel that new customers get a better deal than they do.

-You can use this strategy also when dealing with Daily Deal coupon buyers who want more than they bought.
-You have negotiated a deal with an online coupon marketing company and you should stick to the deal.
-In a recent article Groupon Nightmares by Sarah Jacobson Purewal, writing for Entrepreneur, cites the case of Sound Roots, a music school in Oregon.
-When numerous people called to try to bend the rules and get more than the value of the LivingSocial coupon, owner Fara Heath, told her manager to say, “This is a very good deal, and take it for what it’s worth.”
+Using your contract for leverage can also give real power to your employees.
+In Sarah Jacobson Purewal’s Groupon Nightmares, writing for Entrepreneur, she cites the case of Sound Roots, a music school in Oregon.
+When numerous people called to try to bend the rules and get more than the value of the LivingSocial coupon they bought, owner Fara Heath, told her manager to say, “This is a very good deal, and take it for what it’s worth.”

 The combination of “stand your ground” and leveraging the input other valuable customers in your contract negotiations works.